loschenbd/loschenbd/README.md

 ## What I'm building

 **[lmn.bar](https://lmn.bar)**
-A near real time analytics product that brings together commerce, marketing, and operational data into one view, then layers in agentic recommendations so teams can act on what matters next.
+A DTC Shopify analytics platform that pulls together financials, marketing performance, and product data into one dashboard.
+Revenue, contribution margin, ad spend, and ROAS in one view, with an AI chat layer that lets you ask questions about your numbers and get answers without switching tabs.

 **[SmartLemon](https://smartlemon.io)**
 Consulting, systems thinking, and internal tools for teams who need clearer reporting, better workflows, and fewer disconnected decisions.